ISCAS007/torchdet/README.md

 # torchdet
+pytorch1.0 for object detection with open source model

 ## split image to detect small object
 - remove bounding box on the boundary for each small image